 photo from the Free West Indian of 2 March 1983

-You can still see this bi-plane, in its ruined state, at Pearl's Airport, and vaguely make out its markings "CCCP-71189".
+At one time, you could see this bi-plane, in its ruined state, at Pearl's Airport, and vaguely make out its markings "CCCP-71189".

 Photo courtesy of Caribbean Newsletter ©1986